NC Campus Compact

-Leslie currently serves as Interim Executive Director of the Compact.
-She will become the Executive Director on January 1.
-Garvin will be the Compact’s third executive director, succeeding Dr. Lisa Keyne, who left the post in May 2014, and Mr. John Barnhill, who founded the organization in 2002.
+On January 1, 2015, Garvin assumed the role as the Compact’s third executive director, succeeding Dr. Lisa Keyne, who left the post in May 2014, and Mr. John Barnhill, who founded the organization in 2002.

 Garvin joined the Compact as Associate Director in 2005.
 In that role, she managed many of the network's key programs.
 She served as Program Director on three AmeriCorps grants that engaged hundreds of college students in community service; and she managed a 3-year grant to support MLK Day of Service activities on 180 campuses across the Southeast.
 She acted as lead coordinator for the Compact’s three major civic engagement conferences and bi-annual network meetings, which together attract nearly 700 participants each year.

 Prior to joining the Compact, Garvin worked in the community development field in St. Louis, Missouri from 2000-2005 with two organizations: Faith Beyond Walls (now the Interfaith Partnership of Greater St. Louis) and the Coro Leadership Center.
 Garvin is also a proud alumna of the AmeriCorps program, having served in St. Louis with an AmeriCorps pilot project, Summer of Safety, in 1994.